fpanighini/grupOS/README.md

 $ make all
 ```

-Each program can be compiled seperately using make and the name of the program.
+Each program can be compiled separately using make and the name of the program.

 ### Worker